aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

 ## Joining Validator Set

-All the selected participant will get Aptos coin airdrop into their owner account, once received the token you should initialize a staking pool and set your operator account.
-The step below is to setup the validator node, and join the validator set.
+At this point you already used your owner account to initialized a validator staking pool, and assigned the operator to your operator account.
+The step below is to setup the validator node using operator account, and join the validator set.

 1. Initialize Aptos CLI